 There are certain occasions, like global pandemics, when it’s not safe to travel.
 While there are many who must do so for essential business, there are thousands more who do so without any regard to the safety of others, let alone their own.

 These are those who travel to destinations without taking precautions of wearing masks, practicing social distance, or being respectful of others’ fears and concerns of infection.
 These travelers may feel that they are “living free” and helping their welfare, but this behavior only puts their own health at risk as well as others’.

-If you are traveling during this time, please research in advance and respect the public health safety laws of any city, state, province, territory, or country that you intend to visit.
+If you are traveling during a time of high transmission, please research in advance and respect the public health safety laws of any city, state, province, territory, or country that you intend to visit.
 Of course, don’t travel if you can avoid it.

 Photos with or of Locals without Their Knowledge or Consent

 These are the types of photos that are of people in their day-to-day life — most often of indigenous peoples or of isolated areas that the photographer is visiting.
 These photographers are often convinced that they are simply documenting their experiences as they encounter other people in their hometowns or areas, thinking that they are following in the footsteps of the journalist and photographers of National Geographic.
 While they may be convinced of that, these pseudo Insta-journalists are harming their subjects.